GovTechSG/docs-portal-content-starter-kit/subscription/subscription-topic-1.md

 ## Visual aids

-Utilize images or diagrams to help explain complex concepts or workflows:
+Utilise images or diagrams to help explain complex concepts or workflows:

 ![Example image](https://example.com/image.png ":size=50%")
 - Use images to clarify complex points or to visually represent workflows.
 Adjust the size as necessary with the `:size=` attribute.